Resources

 Toolkit for Movement-Building Electoral Organizing

-In 2006, MIV (formerly known as the Partnership for Immigrant Leadership and Action [PILA]), compiled and published its first comprehensive toolkit Mobilize the Immigrant Vote Toolkit for Movement Building Organizing.
-The toolkit is out of print, but you can access key sections online.
-It has numerous tools to aid your voter education and mobilization program.
+Produced by the Partnership for Immigrant Leadership and Action, the Mobilize the Immigrant Vote Toolkit for Movement Building Electoral Organizing has numerous tools to aid your voter education and mobilization program.
 It includes voting rights and education handouts, planning worksheets, and sample materials and training agendas in Chinese, English, and Spanish.

 Download a free copy of the PILA MIV Toolkit!